prust/red-planet.c/README.md

 ## Scope

-The core Red Planet library is focused on functionality that is useful across most 2D action genres (Platformers, Shooters, Action RPGs, Roguelikes, Real Time Strategy, etc).
-Functionality that is not commonly used across most genres should be relegated to a module.
+The Red Planet core is focused on functionality that is useful across most 2D action genres (Platformers, Shooters, Action RPGs, Roguelikes, Real Time Strategy, etc).
+Functionality that is not commonly used across most of these genres should be relegated to a module.

 ## License